Geeknerd1337/SightLine/README.md

-# InclusivePlay
+# SightLine

-IclusivePlay is a full stack web application which analyzes and rates game footage on accessibility.
+SightLine is a full stack web application which analyzes and rates game footage on accessibility.